Stackclash/5e-vault/6. Mechanics/items/gulthias-staff-cos.md

 - **Cost**: ⏤
 - **Weight**: 4.0 lbs.

-Made from the branch of a Gulthias tree (see the [[/compendium/bestiary/plant/twig-blight.md|blights]] entry of the Monster Manual), a Gulthias staff is a spongy, black length of wood.
+Made from the branch of a Gulthias tree (see the [[twig-blight|blights]] entry of the Monster Manual), a Gulthias staff is a spongy, black length of wood.
 Its evil makes beasts visibly uncomfortable while within 30 feet of it.
 The staff has 10 charges and regains 1d6 + 4\|avg (`1d6 + 4`) of its expended charges daily at dusk.

 If the staff is broken or burned to ashes, its wood releases a terrible, inhuman scream that can be heard out to a range of 300 feet.
 All blights that can hear the scream immediately wither and die.